Paul Lazarsfeld: Lazarsfeld's work with Robert K. Merton

 Lazarsfeld was noted for his ability to forge productive collaborations with a wide range of thinkers.
 One of his most celebrated collaborations was with Robert K. Merton.
 Both Merton and Lazarsfeld were new faculty members in Columbia University's Department of Sociology appointed in 1941.
-Merton was seen as a budding theorist, while Lazarsfield was considered a methodology specialist.
+Merton was seen as a budding theorist, while Lazarsfeld was considered a methodology specialist.
 Apparently the pair had little contact until Merton and his wife came to dinner at the Lazarsfeld's Manhattan apartment on Saturday evening, November 23, 1941.
 Upon arrival Lazarsfeld explained to Merton that he had been just asked by the US government's Office of New Facts and Figures to evaluate a radio program.
 Thus "Merton accompanied Lazarsfeld to the radio studio, leaving their wives in the Lazarsfeld apartment with the uneaten dinner."
 Lazarsfeld was using the famous Stanton–Lazarsfeld Program–Analyzer, to record the responses of listeners, and in the ensuing interviews they conducted, Merton was instrumental in ensuring questions were properly answered.
 This was believed to be the start of the "focused group interview", or what we now known as the focus group.
 It was also the beginning of a rich and influential collaboration in the field of communication studies.